-The six schools of philosophy in Hinduism have never outrightly rejected each other, even though for several millennia, they have been engaged in vigorous argumentation on fundamental issues.
-Soteriology is the major concern for the six schools but they have different areas of expertise: in Samkhya, the focus is on metaphysics; in Yoga, on praxis; in Mimamsa, on epistemology, interpretation of the Vedas for liberation, and ethics; in Vaiśeṣika, on metaphysics and naturalism; in Nyaya, on logic and epistemology; in Vedanta, on exegesis of the Upanishads for attainment of the knowledge of Brahman.
+The six schools of philosophy in Hinduism have never rejected each other, even though for several millennia, they have been engaged in vigorous argumentation on fundamental issues.
+Soteriology is the primary concern of the six schools but they have different areas of expertise: in Samkhya, the focus is on metaphysics; in Yoga, on praxis; in Mimamsa, on epistemology, interpretation of the Vedas for liberation, and ethics; in Vaiśeṣika, on metaphysics and naturalism; in Nyaya, on logic and epistemology; in Vedanta, on exegesis of the Upanishads for attainment of the knowledge of Brahman.

 Friday, September 25, 2020

 “Kant thought that men will surely return to Metaphysics as one returns to one's mistress after a quarrel,” writes Hannah Arendt in her book The Life of The Mind.
-Arendt is right; Kant’s motivation for writing the first Critique was to save metaphysics from Hume’s skepticism.
-In my opinion, Kant was overestimating the power of his own and Hume’s philosophical arguments—metaphysics is what it is.
+Arendt is right.
+Kant’s motivation for writing the first Critique was to save metaphysics from his understanding of Hume’s skepticism.
+In my opinion, Kant was overestimating the power of his own philosophical arguments.
+Metaphysics is what it is.
 It is speculation.
 It is rationalization.
 You cannot prove or disprove a theory of metaphysics.

 Thursday, September 24, 2020

 There are two kinds of cultures: those that are designed for offense, innovation, and rapid progress, and those that are designed for defense, traditionalism, and maintaining social hierarchy.
 The West is a culture of the first kind and the Hindus are a culture of the second kind.